How To Improve Your Credit Score

-Fixing your credit is relatively simple.
-Anyone can do it without the need for an expensive lawyer or credit repair firm.
-There are only a few basic steps you need to follow, and they are outlined in this document.
+Fixing credit is relatively simple.
+Anyone can do it without hiring an expensive lawyer or credit repair firm.
+There are only a few basic steps to it, and they are outlined on this website.
 Expect the process to take anywhere between six months and one year depending on how "exotic" your credit reports look.
 Bankruptcies, judgements, and charge-offs are the hardest to deal with, but with enough patience and fortitude, they can be eliminated as well.

 OBTAIN A COPY OF YOUR CREDIT REPORTS

 One of the first things you want to do to earn better credit is get a good idea of what your credit report looks like.
 Every year, you are allowed to request a free copy of your credit report from the three major credit bureaus.
 You can use this site to make your requests:

 Alternately (and I recommend going with this option), sign up at www.truecredit.com for their service.
 There is a cost associated with it, but you get updated credit reports every month, and you can get a good idea of how your credit score is improving while you earn better credit.

 Once you have copies of all three credit reports, you are ready to begin working on credit repair.
 The first thing you will want to do is remove all old addresses from the credit reporting agencies' databases.
 There is a theory that doing so will make it difficult for them to verify tradelines that are associated with addresses that do not appear on your credit report.
 I don't know how much validity this theory has, but even if it is completely false, having fewer addresses on your credit report will make you look a lot less shifty than someone who has moved to a new address every six months.
 Try to get your reports down to a maximum of three addresses, with your current address being one of them.

 Here are the addresses of the three major credit reporting bureaus:

 To have your old addresses deleted, use the following letter, sent to each credit reporting agency: